Monday, May 06, 2024

 Recommendation:

-• If the oven is expected not in use for long period of time, try to turn on it once a month just to heat up it without anything inside, to prevent short circuit of heating elements.
+• If the oven is expected not in use for long period of time, try to turn it ON once a month just to heat up it without anything inside, to prevent short circuit of heating elements.

 Tubular Heating Element [Source: Wikipedia]: